openstack/python-openstackclient/doc/source/command-objects/compute-service.rst

 .. option:: --disable-reason <reason>

     Reason for disabling the service (in quotes).
-Note that when the service is enabled, this option is ignored.
+Should be used with --disable option.

 .. describe:: <host>